 Diseases and conditions that cause chronic kidney disease include:

-A normal kidney has about 1 million filtering units.
+A typical kidney has about 1 million filtering units.
 Each unit, called a glomerulus, connects to a tubule, which collects urine.
 Conditions such as high blood pressure and diabetes take a toll on kidney function by damaging these filtering units and collecting tubules and causing scarring.

 Chronic kidney disease can affect almost every part of your body.
-Potential complications may include:
+Potential complications include:

 To reduce your risk of developing kidney disease:

 As a first step toward diagnosis of kidney disease, your doctor discusses your personal and family history with you.
-Among other things, your doctor might ask questions about whether you've been diagnosed with high blood pressure, if you've taken a medication that might affect kidney function, if you've noticed changes in your urinary habits, and whether you have any family members who have kidney disease.
+Among other things, your doctor might ask questions about whether you've been diagnosed with high blood pressure, if you've taken a medication that might affect kidney function, if you've noticed changes in your urinary habits and whether you have family members who have kidney disease.

-Next, your doctor performs a physical exam, also checking for signs of problems with your heart or blood vessels, and conducts a neurological exam.
+Next, your doctor performs a physical exam, checking for signs of problems with your heart or blood vessels, and conducts a neurological exam.

 During a kidney biopsy, your doctor uses a needle to remove a small sample of kidney tissue for lab testing.
 The biopsy needle is inserted through your skin and is often directed using the guidance of an imaging device, such as ultrasound.

-Depending on the underlying cause, some types of kidney disease can be treated.
+Depending on the cause, some types of kidney disease can be treated.
 Often, though, chronic kidney disease has no cure.

-Your doctor may recommend follow-up testing at regular intervals to see whether your kidney disease remains stable or progresses.
+Your doctor might recommend regular follow-up testing to see whether your kidney disease remains stable or progresses.